 Take your place as a leader in the movement to create sustainable, equitable and livable cities by sponsoring Build Small Live Large: A national summit focused on meeting the growing demand for smaller homes.

-The Build Small Live Large (BSLL) Summit will bring together visionary policymakers and industry thought leaders from around the country to share successful examples of policies and programs that promote the best in design, construction, and financing for ADUs and other small homes.
+The Build Small Live Large (BSLL) Summit will bring together visionary policymakers and industry leaders from around the country to share successful examples of policies and programs that promote the best in design, construction, and financing for small homes.

-ADUs offer solutions to pressing social and environmental challenges: steeply rising apartment rents and home prices, gentrification and displacement, and the pollution that is changing our planet’s climate.
+Smaller homes offer solutions to pressing social and environmental challenges: Steeply rising apartment rents and home prices, gentrification and displacement, and the pollution that is changing our planet’s climate.

 Connecting Leaders and Advancing the Movement

 A new convergence of market, social, technological and policy factors are poised to make ADUs an important growing segment of the U.S. housing supply.
 This summit will connect and catalyze leaders in the movement.
 Portland is the ideal place to convene this national conversation, with decades of leadership in reforming land use regulations that promote a range of housing options, including ADUs.

 Reach the leaders in this emerging housing movement.
 The expected 500 attendees in 2019 will include:

 - Representatives from financial institutions

 - Staff from planning, housing, economic development agencies and legislative committees

 - Affordable housing providers, developers, advocates